 - InterNations – An expat group for professionals.
 InterNations organises frequent events in Athens and beyond, though I found most members to be older men.

 - Facebook Groups – There are numerous facebook groups and forums dedicated to moving to Greece and meeting others in the same boat.
 I manage a group called “All Greek to Me” which is a community for people travelling in or moving to Greece to exchange travel tips and advice.

-Useful Things to Note About Moving to Greece
+Random Additional Things to Know About Moving to Greece

 It’s All Greek to Me!